SIDDHARTH-SHANMUGAM/Web-Pages/README.md

-# various web pages been practiced
+# practising various web pages using html and css